mondaycom/monday-code-quickstarts/quickstart-node/README.md

 ### NOTE:

-    This project is only a demonstration of how to use various Monday Code app and Monday API functionalities.
+    This project is only a demonstration of how to use various monday code app and monday Platform API functionalities.
     It is not intended for production use without further modifications.
     Please ensure to review and update the code as necessary to fit your specific needs and requirements Remember to keep your OAuth credentials secure and do not expose them in your code or version control system.
 Use environment variables or other secure methods to handle sensitive data.